HOW TO SERVE LEGAL PAPERS IN SRI LANKA

 According to the High Court of Provinces (Special Provisions) Act No. 10 of 1996, major business disputes are often directed to the commercial high court of the relevant province as the primary venue for resolution.
 Disputes stemming from business transactions above LKR5 million are handled by the commercial high court.
 Sri Lanka Process Service has been established solely in the Western Province.
 Commercial issues emerging in other provinces are thus submitted to the district court in that jurisdiction.

 The Prescription Ordinance sets forth the Sri Lanka Process Service timeframes for bringing a lawsuit to court (as amended).
 Land and immovable property cases must ensure Sri Lanka Process Service documents are filed within ten years of the date the plaintiff obtained legal possession of the subject property.
-This Sri Lanka Process Service requirement falls six years from the date of the breach of contract or the due date of the note, bill, or final interest payment for actions pertaining to contracts, agreements, promissory notes, and bills of exchange.
+This Sri Lanka service of process requirement falls six years from the date of the breach of contract or the due date of the note, bill, or final interest payment for actions pertaining to contracts, agreements, promissory notes, and bills of exchange.

 When a debt, loss, or claim exceeds LKR5 million, the High Court of Provinces gives the Commercial High Court of the relevant province competence to hear a civil lawsuit.
 The Supreme Court may hear appeals from commercial high court decisions.
 The High Court of Civil Appeal may hear appeals from district court rulings and orders.
 The Supreme Court is the last appellate court.
 Sri Lankan courts do not allow foreign attorneys to represent their clients.